meine-stadt-transparent/meine-stadt-transparent/docs/Development.md

 ./manage.py test
 ```

-There's a tox config to ensure 3.5 and 3.6 compatibility which can be run with `tox`.
+There's a tox config to ensure 3.5 to 3.7 compatibility which can be run with `tox`.

 ### Dummy data